megha9999/EDA-using-RShiny/README.md

 The  dataset is obtained from Kaggle.

 **Visualisation**:
-Graphs and wordclouds are made and dispalyed using RShiny
+Graphs and wordclouds are made and displayed using RShiny